Some of the links in this post may be affiliate links.

 This is the real challenge!
 This is a very hot plant that is both expensive and difficult to find.
 Most websites that you find will have the dreaded “out of stock” phrase next to Anthurium clarinervium.

-Regardless, here are some sources to keep your eye on and you can even get on the waiting list for some of them.
+Regardless, here are a couple other sources to keep your eye on and you can even get on the waiting list for some of them.
 They are both fantastic companies and I’ve had great experiences with both of them.

 NSE Tropicals in Florida has an amazing array of tropical plants and I highly recommend them.